Vedsagar04/Onboarding-Dashboard/README.md

-# React + Vite
+# React Dashboard with Onboarding and Themed Layouts

-React Dashboard with Onboarding and Themed Layouts Project Overview
+Project Overview
 This project is a React-based dashboard application featuring a multi-step onboarding wizard, user preferences for themes and layouts, and a smooth, animated user interface.
 The dashboard supports light and dark themes.